 ARMs caught on quickly simply because the market needed them.

-As an inducement to borrowers, some lenders offered initial teaser rates that were ridiculously low, qualifying borrowers for the first year of the loan but setting them up for potential bombshells shortly down the road — especially in a rising-rate market.
+As an inducement to borrowers, some lenders offered that were ridiculously low, qualifying borrowers for the first year of the loan but setting them up for potential bombshells shortly down the road — especially in a rising-rate market.